We've worked with the community to improve access and make the area at the Adelaide Road and Luxford Street corner more pleasant and inviting.

-Funding for small interim improvements to the Berhampore shopping area was allocated as part of Councillor decisions on the Long-term Plan for 2021-2031 to upgrade the public areas on Rintoul Street, Luxford Street, and Adelaide Road.
+Funding for small improvements to the Berhampore shopping area was allocated as part of Councillor decisions on the Long-term Plan for 2021-2031 to upgrade the public areas on Luxford Street and Adelaide Road.

-Some of the things we can improve include:
+Some of the things we looked at to improve include:

 Take a look at the concepts we developed in collaboration with the community.

 The improvements in the Adelaide Road/Luxford Street area are now complete.
 The initial planning for this work had included some small areas of planting at the Luxford/Rintoul corner but these will now not go ahead due to the space required to make this section of street safer for pedestrians, and people riding bikes or taking the bus.